to Santa or not to Santa

 I had always felt a closeness to my pioneer roots, and I endeavoured not only to be grateful for their sacrifice and hard work and efforts,

 Those days seem so long ago now.
 We’ve learned so much and have come so far.
 Many things have changed.
 We raised five kids.
+Moved a few times, owned a few houses.
 Bought a business that I managed for over twenty years.
-Moved a few times, owned a few houses.
 Experienced our share of heartache and joy.
 Served the Lord in assorted different callings, and our fellow man whenever we could.
 Did our best to keep the spirit in our home.
 Tried to be good neighbours and friends.
 And yet through it all, some things have not changed.
 Those basic, foundational tenets we adhered ourselves to all those many years ago.

-We never did get too far out of Edmonton.
+We never did get too far out of the city again.
 In fact we live here now, and I expect at this point we’re here to stay.
 We live in a modest home with a little-larger-than-average yard.
 This is our 8th residence and 3rd owned home.
 In every place we’re tried to live by the principles of self reliance using whatever advantage we could uncover in our situation.
 This is the home that offers us the most advantage.
 Ironic that all the kids are gone now.
 But that’s okay.
 They still come home and we’re still all learning right?

 I’d like to share our Homesteading-in-the-city journey with you.
 Some of it through recollection and some of it through our daily life.
 Few of us will ever “homestead” in the way our great grandparents did.
 And you know what?
 I’m okay with that.
 Theirs’ was a hard life.
 Full of uncertainty and fear of drought and hail.
-I am grateful to not have the same worries.
-No, in my lifetime I would say that “Homesteading” is a lifestyle choice of self sufficiency as near as one is capable of achieving.
+I am grateful to not have the same worries. o, in my lifetime I would say that Homesteading” is a lifestyle choice of self sufficiency as near as one is capable of achieving.
 It is “characterized by food production, home preservation and household independence”.
 The word conjures up images of Little-House-on-the-Prairie, but actually homesteads come in all shapes and sizes, rural and yes, even urban if needed.
 Whatever our situation, our little lot can become our own little Garden of Eden, tended and nurtured.
 The yield can be tremendous, not the least of which may be good, wholesome, organic food.
-In our little homestead we gain awareness and connection, and independence, and feelings of self sufficiency and more independence, and peace.
+In our little homestead we gain awareness and connection, and independence, and feelings of self reliance and more independence, and peace.
 And inter-dependence – which is not the ugly step-sister of independence.
 But that’s another subject for another day.

 As in pioneer days it requires a fair amount of learning, but thankfully now, education can be as close as the click of a mouse.
 If we’re fortunate we may find others of like mind who will share their experience with us, and we can round out our education with hands on instruction and of course, personal experience.